Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/9.5.x/Feature-91354-IntegrateServerResponseSecurityChecks.rst

 It is evaluated whether non-standard file extensions lead to unexpected handling on the server-side, such as `test.php.wrong` being evaluated as PHP or `test.html.wrong` being served with `text/html` content type.

+Besides that, HTTP host header injection is evaluated.
+In case `HTTP_HOST` or `SERVER_NAME` were reported to contain unexpected values, this is an indicator for being affected by this configuration flaw.
+For Apache web servers, using the configuration directive `UseCanonicalName On` might solve this problem.

 Details are explained in `TYPO3 Security Guidelines for Administrators`_.